 Patricia Ramsay

-Patricia Ramsay is analysing twenty-seven selected short stories of the fin de siècle Spanish writer Emilia Pardo Bazán.
+Patricia Ramsay analysed twenty-seven selected short stories of the fin de siècle Spanish writer Emilia Pardo Bazán.

 Qualifications

-GDip Arts in Spanish Victoria University of Wellington
+Graduate Diploma of Arts in Spanish, Victoria University of Wellington

 Profile

-Patricia Ramsay is analysing twenty-seven selected short stories of the fin de siècle Spanish writer Emilia Pardo Bazán.
-The reactions of the female protagonists in these narratives to the gendered discrimination of their society is of particular interest; some will resist while others will succumb.
-A former university lecturer, secondary school biology teacher and ESOL teacher, Patricia is now a PhD candidate in Spanish.
+Patricia Ramsay analysed twenty-seven selected short stories of the fin de siècle Spanish writer Emilia Pardo Bazán.
+The reactions of the female protagonists in these narratives to the gendered discrimination of their society was of particular interest; some will resist while others will succumb.
+A former university lecturer, secondary school biology teacher and ESOL teacher, Patricia now has PhD in Spanish.

 Supervisors